JiaweiZhuang/old_cloud_GC/README.md

 <img src="img/9.png" width="480">

-If you use the terminal to log in (e.g. on Mac or Linux) ,copy the "ssh -i ..." command under "Example" in the above page.
+If you use the terminal to log in (e.g. on Mac or Linux), copy the "ssh -i ..." command under "Example" in the above page.

 If you use other tools on Windows, [see here](forWINDOWS.md).